suryabhupa/ubuild-jekyll/index.md

   block: feature-1
   media_alignment: Right
   headline: Growing DFL with your help.
-  content: Since our launch, we’ve received very positive feedback from students and
+  content: "Since our launch, we’ve received very positive feedback from students and
     researchers around the world.
 Now, we want to run new, online classes around the world.<br><br>
+    <span style='color: red;'> TODO: Put image on the right with a screenshot of what
+    a DFL on-line class looks like.</span>"
   media:
-    image: "/uploads/2018/11/07/Screen Shot 2018-11-07 at 6.45.38 PM.png"
+    image: ""
 - template: 3-column-text
   block: three-column-1
   col_1: